 I want to take this opportunity to thank all the people who judged at our recent speech tournament.
 They did an outstanding job.
-Each person was present on time and stayed to do extra work.
+Each person was present on time and stayed to do extra would not have occur Mrs. Gloria Cava Enslow, and Mrs. deserve a special vote of help with concession ment.
+All the parents of drama students he support of time and effer

 Also, several businesses and individuals helped to sponsor our tournament.
-They were: Mr. Randy Hollums, My-T Burger, Dairy Queen, Kirtleys, Script Printing, and Pizza Gold.
-Without their financial consideration, the second annual Whirlwind Invitational would not have occurred.
+They were: Mr. Randy Hollums, My-T Burger, Dairy Queen, Kirtleys.
+Script Printing, and Pizza Gold.
+Without their financial consideration, the second annual Whirlwind Invitational